Does a fireplace increase home insurance costs?

-Various factors determine whether a fireplace will increase your cost for insurance, including the type of fireplace.
+Various factors determine whether a fireplace will increase your cost for homeowners insurance, including the type of fireplace.
 Built-in wood-burning fireplaces pose more of a risk than a gas fireplace and may cause an increase in your home insurance rate.

 Do wood-burning stoves have different insurance requirements?

-- Ensure that there's nothing flammable surrounding the immediate vicinity of the fireplace or unit.
 If you have hardwood floors, keep rugs away from fireplaces and wood-burning stoves.
 Also, make sure no drapes are hanging too close, as heat or a loose spark could start a fire.
 Securing a screen, glass, or similar cabinet door for a wood-burning fireplace may prevent sparks and ash from causing damage.

-- Use the right type of wood.
 Seasoned hardwood tends to be safer to burn than softer wood.
 Not only does hardwood burn longer, but it doesn't produce as much residue.

 Learn about how homeowners insurance covers fire damage.